icebert04/icebert04.github.io/_posts/2017-11-15-fantasy-to-reality.md

 When I say about gaining new friends it doesn't mean that you just settle for less.
 It doesn't mean that you just go out on the street and ask some stranger to be your new friend.
 Where's the challenge in that?
 Although that is the objective of the game, it would be better to aim high.
 We all should reach for the Stars.

-Now that Star coould be anyone.
+Now, that Star could be anyone.
 Just look for that somebody that you look up to like a Celebrity, a Sports Athlete, a Book Author, or even a Famous Painter.
 The choice is up to you.

 The difficult part is getting their attention.
 The Big Challenge is how would a ordinary person (like you and me) able to reach them.
 These famous personalities are too busy in their everyday lives.
 Do you think that they even have the slightest amount of time to ask you "Hi (your name)!
 How's your day going?"